magento/merchdocs/src/cms/page-builder-add-content-products.md

    {:.bs-callout-info}
    Some products in the Category, SKU, or Condition settings may not appear in your products grid or carousel.
 For example, disabled products, products marked as not visible, out-of-stock products, and products assigned to another website will not be displayed.

+   {:.bs-callout-warning}
+   Configurable, grouped and bundle (dynamic price) products price is undefined in admin area.
+Therefore, such products will not be displayed in the **preview** if the products are filtered by price.
+Also, such products will not be ordered correctly in the **preview**, if the products are ordered by price.

 ### Carousel Settings

 1. Choose the **Carousel Mode** to determine how the products are displayed within the carousel.